newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cannabis-sign-lease.md

 id: cannabis-sign-lease
 callToActionLink: ""
 callToActionText: ""
----
+summaryDescriptionMd: >-
   It's important that you and your attorney review your lease (or letter of intent to lease) thoroughly to confirm that you're in agreement with all the clauses.
 Signing your lease under your registered business name may protect you from liabilities and costs associated with your new commercial or industrial location.
+---

-### Contract Considerations
+## Contract Considerations

 - **Federal Deposit Insurance Corporation- backed (FDIC) mortgage:** Cannabis is not legal at a federal level.
 For this reason, properties with federally insured mortgages cannot be used for cannabis businesses
 - **Lease start date:** Identify a start date for your lease that considers potential delays due to renovations, industry licenses, or other activities that are out of your control like getting local government approvals